NumWorks: Features

 The calculator was specifically designed to be modded using 3D printing.
 3D models, schematics, and board layout details are available to the public under a Creative Commons license.
 The software on the calculator is updated on a monthly cycle.
 Updates can be downloaded to the calculator from its website using WebUSB or by building the operating system from its direct source.

-The NumWorks calculator also includes an "exam mode" which removes all Python programs, resets all apps, and disables certain features.
-It can be disabled by plugging the calculator into a power source and selecting disable on the popup that appears.
+The NumWorks calculator also includes various "exam modes" which may disable certain features (e.g. the periodic table app, Python scripts, etc.) in accordance with regional exam regulations.
+Exam mode can be disabled by plugging the calculator into a power source and selecting disable on the popup that appears.

-On March 22, 2019, NumWorks released an app for iOS and Android.
+On March 22, 2019, NumWorks released an app for iOS and Android, free of charge.
 It features the same functionality as the physical calculator except it does not have data persistence.